 - Algorithms

-I have co-authored over 170 works (including articles, patents, and edited volumes) in the areas of cryptography, network security, distributed computing, and algorithms; noteworthy scientific contributions I am credited with the first efficient (i.e., polynomial-time) optimal Byzantine agreement algorithm (together with Yoram Moses) [STOC ’93], and the first rigorous treatment of Bitcoin (together with Aggelos Kiayias and Nikos Leonardos) [Eurocrypt ’15].
-I have been involved in the design, analysis and implementation of a variety of secure systems, and I am the recipient of a Thomas A. Edison Patent Award, two Bell Labs Teamwork Awards, an IBM Outstanding Technical Achievement Award, and an IBM Research Division Award.
+I have co-authored over 190 works (including articles, patents, and edited volumes) in the areas of cryptography, network security, distributed computing, and algorithms.
+Besides numerous contributions of a foundational nature to the area of cryptographic protocols and schemes (secure multi-party computation, verifiable secret sharing, oblivious transfer and commitment schemes, zero-knowledge, timed-release cryptography, “rational” cryptography, Byzantine agreement and consensus protocols, blockchain protocols), I have been involved in the design, analysis and implementation of a variety of secure systems, and I am the recipient of a Thomas A. Edison Patent Award, two Bell Labs Teamwork Awards, an IBM Outstanding Technical Achievement Award, and an IBM Research Division Award.
 In 2018 I became a Fellow of the International Association for Cryptologic Research (IACR).